Eye Colour Explained

 You've probably heard from your parents that the human eyes are the "gateway to the soul."
 And, if you've ever stared deeply into another's eyes, you can probably understand why so many people agree with that statement.
-Indeed, numerous psychologists are now revealing how the human eyes are key indicators of a person's authentic emotional state.
+Indeed, According to Psychology Today psychologists are now revealing how the human eyes are key indicators of a person's authentic emotional state.
 We can tell when someone is sad, faking a smile, or angry simply by looking into their eyes.

-Just behind fingerprints, perhaps there's nothing more uniquely our own than our eyes.
-More specifically, our eye colour.
 Besides giving us a sense of personal autonomy and identity, our eye colours often link us to our genetic ancestors.
+Although we all probably know that our fingerprints are unique, according to bayometric.com our iris pattern is more unique than fingerprints.

-Although you may choose to change your natural eye colour with contacts lenses for fun, you can never escape your "true colours."
-In this brief article, we'll take a look at both the most common and the rarest eye colours and explain a bit about the history and chemistry behind each pigmentation.
+Although you may choose to change your natural eye colour with coloured contact lenses for fun, you can never escape your "true colours."
+In this brief article, we'll take a look at both the most common, and the rarest eye colours, and explain a bit about the history and chemistry behind each pigmentation.

 You see, whenever we talk about "eye colour," we're really just talking about how light strikes the topmost layer of the iris.
 The topmost layers of your irises have different amounts of melanin.
 Therefore, the more melanin you have, the more likely you will have darker eye colours.
 So, while "brown eyes" are the most common eye colour, anyone with brown irises can correctly tell a blue-eyed person, "Technically we all have brown eyes.
 My brown eyes just aren't mutated like yours are!"

-Current estimates claim that a little over 55 percent of people around the world have brown eyes.
-Nearly 100 percent of Africans and Asians have brown eye colour.
+Current estimates claim that 70 - 80 per cent of people around the world have brown eyes.
+Nearly 100 per cent of Africans and Asians have brown eye colour.
 Depending on the amount of melanin in a person's iris, sometimes people could mistake brown eyes for black eyes.
 There's actually no such thing as a "black" eye (unless you just got beaten up), but there are varying degrees of "brownness."

 The production of green eyes is quite interesting.
 People with green eyes have what's called a yellow coloured stroma in their iris.
 When light hits the irises, a phenomenon known as Rayleigh scattering occurs.
 Rayleigh scattering refers to the way light waves scatter into tiny molecules when there's less melanin, which tends to make the eyes look blue (since blue tends to scatter more than any other colour).
 By the way, Rayleigh scattering is often used to explain why the sky appears blue.
 Since green-eyed people have less melanin plus a yellow stroma, the yellow mixes with the blue to produce green.